 The hallmark brain abnormalities linked to DLB are named after Frederich H. Lewy, M.D., the neurologist who discovered them while working in Dr. Alois Alzheimer's laboratory during the early 1900s.
 Alpha-synuclein protein, the chief component of Lewy bodies, is found widely in the brain, but its normal function isn't yet known.

-Lewy bodies are also found in other brain disorders, including Alzheimer's disease and Parkinson's disease dementia.
-Many people with Parkinson's eventually develop problems with thinking and reasoning, and many people with DLB experience movement symptoms, such as hunched posture, rigid muscles, a shuffling walk and trouble initiating movement.
+Lewy bodies may also be found in other types of dementia, including Alzheimer's disease dementia, and are a primary brain abnormality in Parkinson's disease dementia.
+Many people with Parkinson's eventually develop problems with thinking and reasoning, and many people with DLB experience movement symptoms like hunched posture, rigid muscles, a shuffling walk and trouble initiating movement.

-This overlap in symptoms and other evidence suggest that DLB, Parkinson's disease and Parkinson's disease dementia may be linked to the same underlying abnormalities in how the brain processes the protein alpha-synuclein.
+This overlap in symptoms and other evidence suggest that dementia with Lewy bodies, Parkinson's disease, and Parkinson's disease dementia may be linked to the same underlying abnormalities in how the brain processes the protein alpha-synuclein.
 Many people with both DLB and Parkinson's dementia also have plaques and tangles — hallmark brain changes linked to Alzheimer's disease.
-Sign up for our e-news to receive updates about Alzheimer’s and dementia care and research.
+When people have brain changes of more than one type of dementia, they are said to have mixed dementia.